alexrf45/Kali-Custom-Docker/README.md

 [Docker Hub Image](https://hub.docker.com/repository/docker/fonalex45/project-repo-1)

-This is custom kali docker image that saves on installation time of tools and potential dependencies issues.
+This is custom repo of kali docker images that save installation time and potential dependencies issues.
 I add to the image every so often as I discover more tools or find a better alias for a particular container.
 Please feel free to fork and modify to your liking.
 Thank you!!!

+The Dockerfile is for the base image.
+Please visit the Docker Hub to pull down built images.

 ## Tested on: Ubuntu 20.04-2, Debian 10+, Xubuntu 20.04.2 and ubuntu-budgie-20.04